kevinruse/html5-boot-camp/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-You may purchase and/or license this courseware from Kevin Ruse + Associates Inc. visit kevinruse.com for more information https://kevinruse.com/contactus
+You may purchase and/or license this courseware from Kevin Ruse + Associates Inc. To request a license, visit kevinruse.com: https://kevinruse.com/contactus